The LGBTQ+ tennis players smashing down barriers at the French Open 2024

 Greet Minnen

-Belgium’s Greet Minnen, who was unseeded at the Australian Open 2024, was in a high-profile relationship with fellow Belgian tennis star Alison Van Uytvanck until late 2021.
+Belgium’s Greet Minnen, who is unseeded at the French Open 2024, was in a high-profile relationship with fellow Belgian tennis star Alison Van Uytvanck until late 2021.

 In 2019, Minnen and Van Uytvanck became the first same-sex couple in history to play doubles together at Wimbledon, reaching the second round.